jwworth/resources/README.md

 ### License

-&copy; 2015 Jake Worth

-This repository is distributed under the MIT license.
-See `LICENSE` for details.
+This project is released under the [MIT License](http://www.opensource.org/licenses/MIT).